projectchrono/chrono/doxygen/documentation/tutorials/postprocessing/demo_postprocess.md

 # The POV exporter

-The following part is very important because this is what makes this demo different from the demo_irr_assets, that used Irrlicht.
+The following part is very important because this is what makes this demo different from the demo_IRR_assets, that used Irrlicht.
 We need to create a postprocessor of type @ref ChPovRay and tell him that we are going to export our visualization assets: